tiepdotme/marabesi.com/_drafts/2018-12-02-udacity-progressive-web-apps-notes.md

 }
 ```

-Besides that, service worker does not have access to the DOM in the page which
+Besides that, the service worker does not have access to the DOM in the page which
 makes the approach to interact with the user different.
 To communicate via
 the current web page to the user the service worker provider a message based
 system.